incendia-tech/ETHGlobal-Buenos-Aires-Incendia/zkpassport/frontend/README.md

 - Restart development server after changes

 **"Failed to connect wallet"**
-- Check MetaMask is installed and unlocked
+- Check Rabby is installed and unlocked
 - Ensure you're on Sepolia testnet
 - Try refreshing the page